hl7au/au-fhir-childhealth/pages/_includes/ncdhc-observation-vitalsign-headcircum-intro.md

 **Each Observation must have:**

 1.  a status
-1.  a LOINC and SNOMED code which tells you what was measured and is taken from the “LOINC Code” & "SNOMED CT" columns respectively in the table below.
+1.  a LOINC and SNOMED code (indicating what was measured and is taken from the “LOINC” & "SNOMED CT" codes)
 1.  a subject (Patient)
-1.  a time indicating when the details was taken
+1.  a time (indicating when the details were taken)
-1.	a performer detailing who has recorded the details.
+1.	a performer (detailing who has recorded the details)
-1.  a numeric result value and standard UCUM unit which is taken from the “UCUM Unit Code” column in the table below.
-Applicable units are defined in the ValueSet: http://hl7.org/fhir/ValueSet/ucum-bodylength
+1.  a numeric result value and standard UCUM unit (applicable units are defined in the ValueSet: http://hl7.org/fhir/ValueSet/ucum-bodylength)
-    -   note: if there is no numeric result then you have to supply a reason
+    -   Note: A reason needs to be supplied in-case there is no numeric result value.

 #### Examples